 1. Compare offers

-Many private student loan refinancing lenders do what’s called a soft pull on your credit score.
-This means they can see what you prequalify for before actually requesting your credit report.
-So you can collect multiple offers and only apply for the best one for you.
+Many private student loan refinancing lenders perform what’s called a soft pull on your credit score.
+This means they can prequalify you for offers without the inquiry appearing on your credit report.
+You can collect multiple offers at a time and only apply for the best one you receive.